tylerharter/cs301-projects/spring19/p10/stage1.md

 For the coordinates of a country, use its capital.

-*Hint 1*: if your DataFrame of capitals is called `capitals`, what do you get from `capitals.set_index('country')`?

-*Hint 2*: what do you get when you evaluate `capitals.set_index('country').loc['France']`?

-#### Question 15 What are the distances between Chile, Guyana and Colombia
+#### Question 15: What are the distances between Chile, Guyana, and Colombia?

-your result should be  table with 3 rows (for each country) and 3 columns (again for each country).
+Your result should be DataFrame with 3 rows (for each country) and 3 columns (again for each country).
 The value in each cell should be the distance between the country of the row and the country of the column.
-For a general idea of what this should look like, open the expected.html file you downloaded.
+For a general idea of what this should look like, open the `expected.html` file you downloaded.
 When displaying the distance between a country and itself, the table should should NaN (instead of 0).

 #### Question 16: what is the distance between every pair of South American countries?